unoplatform/uno/doc/articles/features/windows-applicationmodel-datatransfer.md

 ## Sharing Content

-Data transfer manager allows sharing content from your application using the OS sharing dialog.
+The data transfer manager allows sharing content from your application using the OS sharing dialog.
 To check whether sharing is supported at runtime, use `IsSupported()` method:

 ```
 if (DataTransferManager.IsSupported())